tradingstrategy-ai/docs/source/programming/code-examples/running.rst

 Prerequisites
 -------------

-Code examples are available able :term:`Jupyter notebooks <Jupyter notebooks>` in this documentation.
+Code examples are available able :term:`Jupyter notebooks <Jupyter notebook>` in this documentation.

 You to be able work with the examples you need to have